 We hear it when Simba finds his childhood friend Nala again and falls in love with her.
 Elton John composed a piece faithful to the tradition of the great love songs of Disney films, translating the feelings of the lions better than any dialogue.
 More than 11 million copies of this highly successful song have been sold.

 It was therefore obvious that we would re-discover Elton John and his hit in the new Lion King film by John Favreau, released this year!
 As with the first installment, Hans Zimmer undertook the re-working of the film score.
 You can find more information about this in our article below, Elton John returns to the score of the new Lion King film.

 What a joy to be able to go back into childhood again to play “Can You Feel the Love Tonight”!
 Thanks to the new version of the animated film The Lion King, the film and its music have been updated for today’s audiences and remain timeless, shared by all generations!

 The Ghostbusters phenomenon was everywhere in 1984!
 Directed by Ivan Reitman, this American fantasy comedy portrays a trio of eccentric para-psychologists who set up a ghost-hunting company!

 Owing to their own fascination for fantasy and spiritual themes, the authors of the film came up with Ghostbusters as a very personal project: the main characters would travel in time and space to combat a multitude of demonic and supernatural threats.

-It was the first comedy film to have used costly special effects and it was widely accepted for its skilful mix of comedy, action and horror.
+It was the first comedy film to have used costly special effects and it was widely accepted for its skillful mix of comedy, action, and horror.
 On its release, it was the most profitable comedy of all time and became a cultural phenomenon.